jovotech/jovo-templates/cms/google-sheets/README.md

 You can add more languages here by adding more columns to the sheet and name them by the locale ID (e.g. `en-US`, `de-DE`, `en-GB`, etc.).

-The `/i18n` folder with the `en.json` was removed, we do not need it anymore.
+The `/i18n` folder with the `en.json` and the `answers.json` was removed, we do not need it anymore.

 The `cms` configurations were added to the `config.js`:
 ```javascript